j13tw/linkerd-failover/README.md

 ## Installation

 Just grab the latest [release] and set up a Trafficsplit and the failover controller as detailed in the example below.
+Note the binary in the release is Linux-only.

 ## Usage